History of CBDDirectCBDOnline

 - 1998 – GW Pharmaceuticals starts making medicines with THC and CBD and performing clinical trials for CBD’s effectiveness against epilepsy, glioma, and schizophrenia among others.

 - October 7, 2003 – The US government patents CBD as a neuroprotectant.
-This patent was a great step towards national acknowledgement of CBD as medicine.
+This patent was a great step toward national acknowledgement of CBD as medicine.

 - 2014 – Several states pass legislation on the legalization of CBD.
 Legalization of medical CBD in Alabama, Florida, Iowa, Kentucky, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Utah, and Wisconsin marked important moments in CBD history – these states were the first to legally recognize CBD despite medical marijuana still being illegal in those states.